 About Me.

-Before HCI, I studied architecture.
 I grew up drawing, working with my hands, and observing the environment around me.
 I was motivated by the spontaneous variations of the natural world and wanted to explore how these could be used in the design of built spaces.

-I later became intrigued by how design could be more interactive and create a space where humans and technology are constantly engaged in learning and communication.
+However, I became intrigued by how design could be more interactive and create a space where humans and technology are constantly engaged in learning and communication.
 I found that many principles of architecture could be applied to UI/UX.
 The user interface serves as the architecture of cyberspace, shaping how people engage and live their virtual lives, much like buildings.
 There is a similar understanding of human needs and behaviors to create the best user experience possible.

 As I expanded my interest from the physical space into the digital space, design remained my passion and inspiration, allowing me to bring my multidisciplinary skills into this field.
 My architecture background informs my design approach, fostering a multi-layered, adaptive, and detail-oriented mindset.
 Design should always create a human connection and leave a positive lasting impression.